The emerald has been a gem of fascination in many cultures for over six thousand years.

 So let’s find out what your little gems are getting up to this term.

-I hope you all enjoyed the Easter break and are looking forward to the Summer Term.
+I hope you all enjoyed the Christmas break and are looking forward to the Spring Term.

-This term is our Sciences term when we will cover science, DT and Computing that will be linked to our ‘Water World’ topic.
+This term is our Humanities term when we will cover geography and history that will be linked to our Ancient Greece topic.

 I am keen to ensure all children progress and are happy during their time at school so please feel free to discuss any questions or issues with me as they arise.
 I am usually free at the end of the school day if you want to talk with me.

 This term we are going to spend a lot of time working on mental arithmetic, spelling, punctuation and grammar and phonics.
 This may involve extra work being sent home.